syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 ### Working with Lines

-You can get the line and its properties that contains texts by using `TextLine` API.
+You can get the line and its properties that contains texts by using `TextLine`.
 Refer to the following code sample.

 {% tabs %}